From 5K to Ultra: Scaling Your Training by Distance

 Ignoring Nutrition Until Race Day

 This applies primarily to marathon and ultra distances.
 If you have never eaten a gel at mile 15, race day is not the time to experiment.
 Build fueling into your training runs early and often.
-Your stomach is a muscle that needs training too.
+Your gut needs training just like your legs [8].

 Skipping Strength and Mobility Work

 As distances increase, so do the repetitive stresses on your musculoskeletal system.
-A 5K runner might get away with minimal strength work.
-A marathoner cannot.
-And an ultrarunner who neglects single-leg strength, hip stability, and ankle mobility is building their race on a foundation of sand.
+A 5K runner may manage without dedicated strength work, but a marathoner benefits substantially from it, and an ultrarunner who neglects single-leg strength, hip stability, and ankle mobility is building on a fragile base [17].

 The Courage to Go Longer